A joint degree between Georgetown University and Solvay Brussels School (ULB)

 Admissions will be based on the candidates’ academic and/or professional background, and motivation.
 Proficiency in English necessary.

-This full-time masters degree consists of 10 courses for 60 ECTS in the EU and 30 credits in the US, split over threeterms and completed within 12months.
+This full-time masters degree consists of 10 courses (equivalent to 60 ECTS in the EU and 30 credit hours in the US), split over threeterms and completed within 12months.

 Students will take the core courses in macroeconomics, microeconomics, political economy and data analysis in the fall term in Brussels.
 Core courses are taught by faculty members of Georgetown University and Solvay Brussels School of Economics and Management.